1978 Notre Dame Fighting Irish football team: Pittsburgh

 Notre Dame handed #9 Pittsburgh its first loss of the season.
 Jerome Heavens, who had never seen Knute Rockne, All American, surpassed George Gipp on the school's all-time rushing list.
-Heavens passed Gipp on his 24th carry but lost yardage on his 25th before moving pass him for good on his 26th attempt.
+Heavens passed Gipp on his 24th carry but lost yardage on his 25th before moving past him for good on his 26th attempt.
 "I think the Gipper tackled me on that," Heavens said.

 Cotton Bowl

 The Cotton Bowl win over Houston on New Year's Day was Notre Dame's 600th victory.